Husky110/rvc_web_ui-docker/README.md

 - https://rentry.org/RVC_making-models (in-depth guide on training with Tensorboard - unfortunately the image-links are broken)

 ### Local usage
-If you wanna use them locally, just open 0.0.0.0:7875 for the WebUI and 0.0.0.0:7865 for tensorboard.
-Make sure you have build the containers with your ssh-public-key!
+If you wanna use them locally, just open 0.0.0.0:7875 for the WebUI, 0.0.0.0:7865 for tensorboard and 0.0.0.0:8080 for filebrowser.
 Build the images by using this:
 - fumiama: `docker build -t mydockerregistry/myusername/mycontainername:mytagname .`
 - RVC_Boss: `docker build -t mydockerregistry/myusername/mycontainername:mytagname --build-arg REPO="https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI" .`

-To run the container use: `docker run -d -p 7875:7875 -p 7865:7865 -e PUBLIC_KEY="<my_public_key>" mydockerregistry/myusername/mycontainername:mytagname`
+To run the container use: `docker run -d -p 7875:7875 -p 7865:7865 -p 7895:7895 mydockerregistry/myusername/mycontainername:mytagname`

+### If you wanna use ssh instead of the Filebrowser
+- add `-p 22:22` to your docker run-command
+- add `-e PUBLIC_KEY="<MY PUBLIC KEY>"` to your docker run-command and connect through it.

 ### Possible Questions
 #### Why no volume?